Bethpage Black: The Best Municipal Golf Course in the Country?

 The longest par 4 on the course at 457 yards, it’s also one of the most fun tee shots.

 At this point you’ll be tired, but don’t be lazy on your tee shot.
-Follow through and avoid the heavy slice that we all pretty much hit, each being worse than the other.
+Follow through and avoid the heavy slice that every one in our group hit, each being worse than the other.

 Hole 17 (Par 3, 195 yards)